castlegateit/cgit-wp-site-manager/README.md

 Castlegate IT WP Site Manager is a WordPress plugin that adds a site manager user role with the same capabilities as an editor, plus the ability to edit navigation menus and make changes to non-administrator users.
 The role also allows a user to edit the privacy policy page without giving full access to the site options.

+## Changes since v1.4.0

+Before version 1.4.0, this plugin used the `user_has_cap` filter to grant additional capabilities to the Site Manager role as required.
+This stopped working with Yoast version 21.9.0 and so Site Manager now adds its capabilities directly to the user role on plugin activation.
+Therefore, if you upgrade to Site Manager 1.4.0, you must **reactivate the plugin** to reset the user capabilities.

 ## Filters

 *   `cgit_site_manager_role_name` filters the role name.
 Default value `cgit_site_manager`.